peastman/statmech/source/statisticaldescription.rst

 choose :math:`\delta x` and :math:`\delta p` sufficiently small, the exact values turn out to have no effect on most of our results.

-This is illustrated in :numref:`Figure,phase space`, which shows the space of possible microstates for a single particle in one dimension.
+This is illustrated in :autonumref:`Figure,phase space`, which shows the space of possible microstates for a single particle in one dimension.
 Each microstate is defined by its values of :math:`x` and :math:`p`.
 This space is known as *phase space*, and we will use it often.
 More generally, a system of :math:`N` particles in :math:`d` dimensions has a :math:`2dN` dimensional phase space.
-Every point (or rather, each tiny volume as shown in :numref:`Figure,phase space`) in this phase space represents a microstate.
+Every point (or rather, each tiny volume as shown in :autonumref:`Figure,phase space`) in this phase space represents a microstate.

 .. figure:: images/phase_space.*